 Wheel alignments are a part of regular routine maintenance to ensure your tires last their intended lifetime.
 By getting a tire alignment, you are preventing your vehicle from driving abnormally such as excessive vibrations and poor handling.
-Depending on the manufacturer like Acura, Audi, BMW, Buick, there are different specifications on how to tilt and position the tires on the vehicle.
+Depending on the manufacturer like Acura, Toyota, Honda, Ford, there are different specifications on how to tilt and position the tires on the vehicle.
 If you don’t get a wheel alignment after noticing different warning signs or ignoring vehicle maintenance schedules, you risk having uneven tread wear and your safety.

 Here are some signs that you may need to get a wheel alignment:

 Uneven tread wear: improper alignment can cause certain parts of the tread of the tires on your vehicle to wear unevenly and quickly.
 If you notice that your tires are wearing out unevenly, come to Kacal's Auto and Truck Service to get them fixed.

 Vehicle pulling to the left or right: if the tires on your vehicle are not aligned at their correct position, it can cause your vehicle to pull left or right when your steering wheel is straight.
 Over time, this can get more severe and cause more damage to your vehicle.

 Your steering wheel is off-center when driving straight: if your vehicle tires are not aligned properly, your steering wheel will not be straight.

 Steering wheel vibration: if your wheels are not properly aligned, it can cause vibrations in your vehicle.